collections_bookmark Part of Fallout

 How often is Anguished Unmaking drawn in a Commander game?

-Across 191 deck-participations in 176 tracked games, Anguished Unmaking was drawn in 24% of instances.
-That is exactly in line with what you expect from a singleton in a 100-card deck.
-Of the 46 instances that reached a player's hand, 26 were cast before the game ended, a draw-to-play rate of 56.5%.
+Across 738 tracked multiplayer games where Anguished Unmaking was in the deck, it was drawn 23% of the time.
+That is a normal draw rate for a singleton in a 100-card deck.
+Of the 184 copies that reached a player's hand, 65% were cast before the game concluded.

 Is Anguished Unmaking legal in Commander?

 Yes.
-Anguished Unmaking is legal in Commander, as well as Legacy, Modern, Pioneer, Vintage, Historic, Timeless, and several other formats.
+Anguished Unmaking is legal in Commander (and in Legacy, Pioneer, Modern, Vintage, Historic, and several other formats).
 It is not legal in Standard, Pauper, or Pauper Commander.
-Its white-black color identity restricts it to commanders whose identity includes both W and B.
+Its two-color identity (white and black) restricts it to commanders with both W and B in their color identity.